foxriver76/foxriver76/README.md

 ### Hi there 👋
+I am mainly working on several IoT projects, which are mostly related to the [ioBroker](https://github.com/ioBroker/ioBroker) project.
+Most of the time I am working on the heart of this modular system, the [js-controller](https://github.com/ioBroker/ioBroker.js-controller).

+Working on the controller gives me the ability to improve the stability as well as adding features to the system of every ioBroker user.
+Additonally, we try to make the life of every adapter developer easier with every commit.
+Furthermore, I am devloping a bunch of adapters, which either support us in development related tasks, like [benchmarking changes in the controller](https://github.com/foxriver76/ioBroker.benchmark) or give the ability to connect devices, like [all kind of HomeMatic devices](https://github.com/ioBroker/ioBroker.hm-rpc), [AV Receivers](https://github.com/foxriver76/ioBroker.denon) or [to even manage shopping lists](https://github.com/foxriver76/ioBroker.denon).
+Additionally, I am developing [libraries](https://github.com/foxriver76/node-bring-api) which can be used by other smart home developers too. 🧰

+Professionally, I am a PhD student in the field of machine learning, more specifically stream analysis.
+Here I also try to [share](https://dblp.org/pid/239/7317.html) the newly created knowledge during my reasearch. 📰

+As a compensation to all the coding I do lots of sport in form of Powerlifting and Luta Livre. 🤼‍♂️

+To spend even more time improving the ioBroker system, as well as sharing code and knowledge, I am very happy about every supporter: https://github.com/sponsors/foxriver76

 <!--
 **foxriver76/foxriver76** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.